matafonoff/J1850-VPW-Arduino-Transceiver-Library/README.md

 If you have any ideas of how to implement features you need - feel free to make a pull request.
 In this case you will be mentioned as a library developer and this library will be developed much faster.

 ## P.S.
 This library is rewritten by me to SM chips and I'm working on that code primerially.
+And yes, I'm not working with Arduino for few monthes already.
 This means I have little time to support Arduino implementation.
 So if you have any code updates - feel free to use pull requests.